ibm-cloud-docs/cloud-object-storage/basics/abort-mpu.md

 ## Using the API and SDKs
 {: #mpu-cleanup-using-api-sdks}

 You can programmatically manage lifecycle rules by using the REST API or the IBM COS SDKs.
-Select the format for the examples by selecting a category in the context switcher.

-### Add an expiration rule to a bucket’s lifecycle configuration
 {: #lifecycle-mpu-api-put}

 **REST API reference**
-{: http}

 This implementation of the `PUT` operation uses the `lifecycle` query parameter to set lifecycle settings for the bucket.
 This operation allows for a single lifecycle policy definition for a bucket.
 The policy is defined as a set of rules consisting of the following parameters: `ID`, `Status`, `Filter`, and `Expiration`.
-{: http}

 Cloud IAM users must have the `Writer` role to add a lifecycle policy from a bucket.